Trekking to Traveller's Pass from Sary Mogol: A Complete Guide with Views of Lenin Peak

 Arrival at Tulpar Lake

 Finally, upon reaching Tulpar Lake, the effort is fully rewarded.
-The lake is beautiful, especially for its surroundings: meadows, mountains in the background, and an overwhelming silence.
-The water changes color depending on the position of the sun, creating an almost magical atmosphere.
-This place is not only an excellent resting place, but also a natural spectacle in itself.
+The lake's surroundings are beautiful, with meadows, mountains in the background, and a tranquility that invites you to relax.
+This place is not only an excellent spot to rest, but also a natural spectacle in itself.

 Vista al Lago Tulpar desde los campamentos de yurtas